onqtam/headjack/src/store_and_retrieve.md

-# Storage & retrievability of data
+# Data storage & retrievability

 In this chapter we will see the different aspects of handling unlimited amounts of off-chain data: